eudorach/ds_codesummary/OHIP_Analysis/README.md

 - Assess trends in OHIP-14 scores over time following surgery
 - Identify domains with statistically significant change
 - Determine when the most rapid improvement in OHRQoL occurs
-- Support the clinical understanding of recovery trajectories
+- Support the clinical understanding of recovery trajectories and support future study design with evidence-backed recommendations

 ---